-All visitors must check in at the security desk and provide their names and contact information.
+All visitors must check in at the security desk.

-Groups may not exceed 6 individuals at a time.
-Number of total individuals in the museum at any given time will be max 20 visitors.
+Number of total individuals in the museum at any given time will be limited per university and city guidelines.
 Please be prepared to wait to enter.

 Visitors will be asked to confirm they have no Covid-19 associated symptoms.

-Per city ordinace: Face coverings are REQUIRED to enter the museum.
+Face coverings are no longer required for vaccinated individuals to enter the museum.